ekrell/icore_website/news/icore_news_20230519.md

 ![Mahmoud driving a tractor](../img/mahmoud_farm_2.jpg)

-- Mahmoud Eldefrawy conducts research with AgriLife, typically related to computer vision and robotics.
+- Mahmoud Eldefrawy conducts research with [AgriLife](https://agrilifeextension.tamu.edu/), typically related to computer vision and robotics.
+- His specialty is using deep learning to enhance the quality of photogrammetry ([paper](https://www.mdpi.com/2072-4292/14/13/3199)).
 - One of his projects involved photogrammetry to model peanuts to automatically grade their quality.
 - But last week, he worked as a farmer planting peanuts in Sinton, TX.
 - Below, you can see some of weather conditions that accompanied the planting.